MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 > [!NOTE]
 > These workflows are only relevant for policies that contains user activity.
 For example, you can't use these workflows with Discovery or OAuth policies.

-If you don’t have a Power Automate plan, [sign up for a free trial account](https://flow.microsoft.com/pricing).
+If you don't have a Power Automate plan, [sign up for a free trial account](https://flow.microsoft.com/pricing).

 ## Prerequisites